phone

 If you are interested in the Chicago Lyric Opera and Birding Tour, come and join us at Kaiyote Tours!

 Chicago is a great city for everything...including urban birding!!
+Even Snowy owls occasionally show up during an "irruption" year.

-Birding: Over 300 species of birds have been identified in Chicago and because Chicago is located on Lake Michigan, it is an important flyway for nearly 200 bird species.
+Birding: Over 400 species of birds have been identified in Chicago and because Chicago is located on Lake Michigan, it is an important flyway for nearly 200 bird species.

 History of opera in Chicago: The first opera to be performed in Chicago was Bellini's La Sonnambula, performed in 1850.
 Chicago's first opera house opened in 1865 but was destroyed by the Great Fire of Chicago in 1871.
 The current art deco Civic Opera House was built in 1929 and seats 3,563, making it the second-largest opera auditorium in North America, after the Metropolitan Opera House.